Skip to content

 LayerDetail

-ControllerCustom Homey Pro v18 — seasonal ranges, cold-feet prevention, comfort-signal model.
-The previous controllers (v14 → v17) are kept as references so behaviour drift is debuggable.
+ControllerA custom controller — seasonal ranges, cold-feet prevention, a comfort-signal model.
+Earlier controller versions are kept as references so behaviour drift is debuggable.

-Sensors25+ temperature sensors feeding a thermal model.
-Per-room thermal lag measured (35–55 min total) and used by the controller's lookahead.
+SensorsTemperature sensors feeding a thermal model.
+Per-room thermal lag is measured and used by the controller's lookahead.

-Heating-rate ceilingMax measured 1.58°C/hour (Bijkeuken).
-The controller respects per-room ceilings — anything faster is a sensor reporting wrong, not a comfort win.
+Heating-rate ceilingPer-room heating-rate ceilings are measured.
+The controller respects them — anything faster is a sensor reporting wrong, not a comfort win.

-Lighting30 flows + 24 HomeyScript scripts.
+LightingDozens of flows and scripts.
 Presence-aware, scene-aware, motion-aware per room.
 'Adaptive' in the sense that the rules adapt to the time of day and the mode of the house, not in the sense that an LLM picks the temperature.

 03 · ENERGY ARBITRAGE